What is the best way to treat a jellyfish sting?

 Inactivation

-Irrigate the area with generous amounts of household vinegar (4 to 6 percent acetic acid solution).
-This does not reverse the effects of venom or control pain, but may help to prevent further discharge of unfired nematocysts.
+Irrigate the area with generous amounts of household vinegar (4 to 6 per cent acetic acid solution).
+This does not reverse the effects of venom or control pain but may help to prevent further discharge of unfired nematocysts.
 If vinegar is not available then recommend washing the area with saltwater.

 DO NOT USE FRESH WATER

-Rinsing with freshwater will have the opposite effect.
+Rinsing with fresh water will have the opposite effect.
 If freshwater is used the nematocysts in the cells release more venom and cause more pain.

 Removal